leonlinsx/minimal-mistakes/_posts/2020-02-26-garbage-time.md

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/Love language.PNG)

 Does this mean we've been living in a collective delusion, trying to chase something that doesn't exist?
-Ryan thinks so, and quotes Jerry Seinfeld on quality time:
+Ryan thinks so, quoting Jerry Seinfeld:

 > “I’m a believer in the ordinary and the mundane.
 These guys that talk about ‘quality time’ — I always find that a little sad when they say, ‘We have quality time.’
 I don’t want quality time.
 I want the garbage time.
 That’s what I like."